 The road contains a variety of feature factors.
-The current software supports the use of intersection method or element method to edit the road's alignment, station equation, vertical profile, cross section, super elevation, and widening.
+The current software supports the use of station equation, intersection method or element method to edit the road's alignment, vertical profile, cross section, super elevation, and widening.
+Click [Road] -> [New] to enter the Add Road interface.
+Enter the road name, start miles and parameters of the road.